 Coronavirus (COVID-19) has changed all our lives in an unprecedented way and we sympathise with anyone who has been directly affected by the outbreak.

 So, firstly please be assured our commitment and responsibility to our customers has never been stronger and we wish to support you as best we can.
-If you have any queries or concerns please call our friendly team on 0330 390 4510.
-If you think you might struggle to pay your energy bill, call our payments team now so we can help you on 01869 717 200.
+If you have any queries, concerns, or think you might struggle to pay your energy bill, please call our friendly team on 0330 390 4510.

 Secondly, make sure you have sent us an up to date meter read to avoid overcharging on your next bill.
 Many businesses will have been asked to temporarily close by the Government, whilst others may have already made this decision and others will be feeling the effects of social distancing and reduced footfall.
 So, by providing us with an up to date meter reading we can avoid overcharging you.